rust-vmm/rust-vmm-container/README.md

 # rust-vmm-container

 **`rustvmm/dev`** is a container with all dependencies used for running `rust-vmm` integration and performance tests.
 The container is available on Docker Hub and has support for `x86_64` and `aarch64` platforms.

 For the latest available tag, please check the `rustvmm/dev` builds available on [Docker Hub](https://hub.docker.com/r/rustvmm/dev/tags).

+## Know Issues

 For now rust is installed only for the root user.